There are no affiliate links on PagePipe.

 Why are some PDFs not listed?
 They aren’t MACHINE-READABLE.
 They are image files.
 If you try and highlight (select) the body text with the cursor, it can’t be done.
 That means search engines can’t read the text either.
 The files haven’t been saved with embedded text.

 Do PDFs rank well when they are machine readable?
 The answer is “yes.”
 Engines can crawl them just as well and fast as regular old web pages.
 The PDFs rank sometimes even better than HTML web pages.
 Search Engines are looking for credible content.
 And PDFs have high credibility.
 They take longer to prepare.
 They are less disposable.
 They have a longer shelf life.

 A library directory is a good thing.
-But library production requires a little more tender-loving care (process rules of how things get done).
+But library production requires a little more tender-loving care.

 Here’s what that means: